Classical and Quantum Mechanics via Lie algebras: Quantum probability

-on the eigenspaces of a selfadjoint operator $A$ (or the components of a vector $A$ of commuting, self-adjoint operators) with discrete spectrum given by $a_1,a_2,\dots$.
-In this case, the statistical instrument is said to perform \bfi{ideal measurements of $A$}, and the rule \gzit{e.Pprob} defining the probabilities is called \bfi{Born's rule}.
-The rule is named after Max Born who derived it in 1926 in the special case of pure states (defined in \gzit{e.pureex}) and was rewarded for this at that time crucial insight into the nature of quantum mechanics with the Nobel prize in 1954.
+on the eigenspaces of a self-adjoint operator $A$ (or the components of a vector $A$ of commuting, self-adjoint operators) with discrete spectrum given by $a_1,a_2,\dots$.
+In this case, the statistical instrument is said to perform an \bfi{ideal measurement} of $A$, and the rule \gzit{e.Pprob} defining the probabilities is called \bfi{Born's rule}.
+The rule is named after Max {\sc Born} \cite{Bor}, who derived it in 1926 in the special case of pure states (defined in \gzit{e.pureex}) and was rewarded in 1954 with the Nobel prize for this at that time crucial insight into the nature of quantum mechanics.

 Ideal measurements of $A$ have quite strong properties since under the stated assumptions, the instrument-based statistical average